sooraj-m-s/eventify/README.md

 - PostgreSQL for primary database
 - Redis for caching and WebSocket backing
 - Celery with Redis – For managing asynchronous background tasks, such as:
-      * Sending email notifications to users one day before an event.
+   - Sending email notifications to users one day before an event.
-      * Automatically marking pending transactions as declined after a specific period.
+   - Automatically marking pending transactions as declined after a specific period.
+- CI/CD – Automated build, test and deployment pipeline using GitHub Actions.

 ### Real-time Communication